Facebook shouldn’t block you from finding friends on competitors

 At the very least Facebook should include your friends’ unique Facebook username and URL.
 But true portability would mean you could upload the list to another social network to find your friends there.

 One option would be for Facebook’s export to include a privacy-safe, hashed version of your friends’ email address that they signed up with and share with you.
-Facebook could build a hashed email lookup tool so that if you uploaded these non-sensical strings of characters to another app, they could cross-reference them against Facebook’s database of your friends.
-If there’s a match, the app could surface that person as a someone you might want to reconnect with.
+Facebook could build a hashed email lookup tool so that if you uploaded these nonsensical strings of characters to another app, they could cross-reference them against Facebook’s database of your friends.
+If there’s a match, the app could surface that person as someone with whom you might want to reconnect.
 Effectively, this would let you find friends elsewhere via email address without Facebook ever giving you or other apps a human-readable list of their contact info.

 If you can’t take your social graph with you, there’s little chance for a viable alternative to Facebook to arise.
 It doesn’t matter if a better social network emerges, or if Facebook disrespects your privacy, because there’s nowhere to go.
 Opening up the social graph would require Facebook to compete on the merit of its product and policies.
 Trying to force the company’s hand with a variety of privacy regulations won’t solve the core issue.
 But the prospect of users actually being able to leave would let the market compel Facebook to treat us better.